Speed Up Your Workflow with Good File Naming Practices

 Or, let’s say editing a recruiting video for a hot New York City startup, where the HR executives were interviewed.
 You might have keywords for both “HR” and “Office Life.”

-Whatever standard you choose, the best method is to get your file naming standard set in place early, and then remain as consistent as possible from there.
-If you do the majority of the work up front regarding organization and researching your categories, your life is going to be that much easier down the road.
+Whatever standard you choose, the best method is to get your file naming standard set in place early.
+Then remain as consistent as possible from there.
+If you do the majority of organization and research upfront, your life will be much easier down the road.

-Think of it like a retirement plan.
+Think of it as a retirement plan.
 If you start saving early, you’ll do well.
 If not, you’ll find yourself working for the rest of your life.